 WOfS is generated from Landsat 5 and Landsat 7 imagery that has first been corrected for atmospheric affects, sun and sensor angles and terrain affects.
 Each Landsat image is analysed using a standard, automated algorithm to ensure each scene is analysed in the same way.
 The algorithm detects pixels that are indicative of water, and these collectively form the water observations dataset.
 The final WOfS product combines all water observations from the entire time series into a single dataset for all of Australia.

 What time period does the WOfS cover?

-WOfS is compiled from Landsat-5 and Landsat-7 images across Australia for the period 1998 to 2012.
+WOfS is compiled from Landsat 5 and Landsat 7 images across Australia for the period 1987 to present day.
 The composite product depicts observed surface water for the whole of the time period.

 Can I view the surface water extents for a particular year?

-The composite product only depicts observed surface water for the entire time period, 1998 to 2012.
+The composite product only depicts observed surface water for the entire time period, 1987 to present.
 Surface water observations for individual years or shorter time periods are not available at this time.